poult-lab/daily-word/english_words_ learning.md

 02.pull out

-pull out the package /拿出包裹
+[vp] pull out the package /拿出包裹

-09.emotional abuse  [ɪˈməʊʃənl əˈbjuːs]

-[adj] emotional problems/needs."connected with people's feelings (= with the emotions)"

-[adj] emotional language."causing people to feel strong emotions"

-D[adv] They have suffered physically and emotionally.
+"withdraw from an undertaking."

+03.dismemberment  [dɪsˈmembəmənt]

+[n] I don't think we want our kids'culture defined by killing, mayhem[ˈmeɪhem] and dismemberment as entertainment.

+"**Dismemberment** is the breaking up into smaller parts of a country or organization."

+04.mayhem/ˈmeɪhem/

+[noun] There was absolute mayhem when everyone tried to get out at once.

+"confusion and fear, usually caused by violent behaviour or by some sudden shocking event"

+05.suburban [səˈbɜː(r)bən]

+[adj] suburban areas.

+"in or connected with a suburb"

+[adj] a suburban lifestyle.

+"boring and ordinary"

+06.suburb  [ˈsʌbɜː(r)b]

+[noun]  a suburb of London.

+"an area where people live that is **outside the centre of a city**"

+07.abusive [əˈbjuːsɪv]

+[adj] abusive language/remarks.

+"rude and offensive; criticizing rudely and unfairly"

+[adj] an abusive relationship.

+"involving violence"

-abuse  [əˈbjuːs , əˈbjuːz]
+08.abuse  [əˈbjuːs , əˈbjuːz]

 [noun] He was arrested on charges of corruption [kəˈrʌpʃn] and abuse of power .